-www.tesu.edu/academics/catalog/Exam-Programs.cfm
+www.tesu.edu/academics/catalog/Exam-Programs

-Thomas Edison State University offers hundreds of examinations for evaluating prior college-level knowledge.
+Thomas Edison State University offers students the opportunity to earn credit for their prior college-level knowledge via hundreds of examinations.

 All of the examinations reflect content areas that are commonly covered in courses that are taught in college classrooms.
-When students earn credit for demonstrating their college-level knowledge and skills by scoring at a satisfactory level on examinations, they are proving that they have knowledge and skills equivalent to that of students who learn the material in the college classroom.
+When students earn credit for demonstrating their collegelevel knowledge and skills by scoring at a satisfactory level on examinations, they are proving that they have knowledge and skills equivalent to that of students who learn the material in the college classroom.

-The University's own credit-by-exam program is called TECEP®.
+The University offers its own credit-by-exam program called TECEP®.

 The University also accepts credit from other credit-by-exam programs.
-Check the links below to learn more.
+Please see the list below.

-Under appropriate circumstances, credit will be recognized for examinations in programs no longer offered, such as the United States Armed Forces Institute (USAFI).
+Under appropriate circumstances, credit will also be recognized for examinations in programs no longer offered, such as the United States Armed Forces Institute (USAFI).
 In addition, the University serves as a testing center for students who are enrolled in independent study courses from other institutions.

-Learn more about credit-by-exam options for Thomas Edison State University students:
+Credit-by-exam options for Thomas Edison State University students: